kwakutwumasi/Quakearts-Webtools/qa-appbase/README.md

 Examples of configuration files can be found in _atomikos/datasources_ folder of the project.

 For more information on ds.json files see the code and documentation for _com.quakearts.appbase.spi.impl.AtomikosBeanDatasourceProviderSpiImpl_

+##### Using Environment Variables

+The Tomcat Servlet Container and the Atomikos JCA implementation allow users to set variables using environment variables.
+This makes deplpoyment to containers such as Docker simpler and easier.
+A docker file can exist for live and test environments, using the same code base to pull application files.
+To provide environment variables for the Tomcat Servlet Container, use the configuration properties and add a prefix of '_web._' to each variable.
+To provide environment variables for the Atomikos JCA implementation, use the configuration properties and add a prefix of '_ds._' to each variable.
+For OS environments that treat variables as case insensitive values, use the prefix '_WEB&#95;_' for tomcat and '_DS&#95;_' and for CamelCase variables use the '&#95;' separated version of the strings, i.e. camelCase will become camel_case or CAMEL_CASE..
+Note that using environment variables is only supported for single webserver and single datasource applications.
+If there is a need for multiple web servers and or multiple datasources, the use of individual configuration files is required.

+##### Using app.cofig.json

+Users that want to keep webserver and datasource configuration in the same file, place a file named _app.cofig.json_ at the root of the classpath.
+Configuration for the Tomcat Servlet Container should be placed under a '_webserver_' property of the root JSON Object; the Atomikos JCA Datasource configuration should be placed under a 'datasource' property of the root JSON Object;